 2. The Fragrant Killer, Oleander

-Oleander, known since Ancient Greece and Rome and described by Plinius, is one of the most toxic and deadliest garden plants in the world.
-You may use it as an ornamental shrub or hedge, but keep in mind all the plant’s parts are poisonous.
-If you or your pet eat by accident an oleander plant’s part, the poisoning symptoms can range from vomiting and diarrhea to seizures, coma, and death.
-Make sure you don’t touch it, either, as some people suffer severe skin reactions upon contact.
+Next, Oleander, known since Ancient Greece and Rome and described by Plinius, is one of the most toxic and deadliest garden plants in the world.
+So, you may use it as an ornamental shrub or hedge, but keep in mind all the plant’s parts are poisonous.
+Therefore, if you or your pet eat by accident an oleander plant’s part, the poisoning symptoms can range from vomiting and diarrhea to seizures, coma, and death.
+In conclusion, make sure you don’t touch it, either, as some people suffer severe skin reactions upon contact.

 Other Names:Nerium, Nerium Oleander